 Portability of Peer-review

 In order to support efficient and thorough peer review, SDI aim to reduce the number of times a manuscript is reviewed after rejection from any SDI journal, thereby speeding up the publication process and reducing the burden on peer reviewers.
-Therefore, please note that, if a manuscript is not accepted for publication in any SDI journal and the authors choose to submit a revised version to another SDI Journals, we will pass the reviews on to the other journal's editors at the authors' request.
+Request from author for 'transfer of manuscript' from one journal to another journal of SCIENCEDOMAIN international, also may be accommodated under this policy.
+Under the above mentioned cases, by following 'portability of peer-review' policy, SDI will pass the review comments of a particular manuscript to the editor of another journal at the authors' request.
 We will reveal the reviewers names to the handling editor for editorial purposes unless reviewers let us know when they return their report that they do not wish us to share their report with another SDI published journal and/or that they do not wish to participate further in the peer review of this manuscript.

 Special note for authors: